mityax/gnome-extension-touchup/README.md

 ## Support

-Your support fuels this work and helps Gnome Touch to make Gnome an alternative to corporate touch operating systems.
+Your support fuels this work and helps TouchUp to make Gnome an alternative to corporate touch operating systems.
 It'll also allow me to allocate more time to this project, thereby making progress faster.
 Even a dollar a month helps!